gmac/graphql-stitching-ruby/docs/composer.md

 - **`directive_kwarg_merger:`** _optional_, a [value merger function](#value-merger-functions) for merging directive keyword arguments from across locations.

 - **`root_field_location_selector:`** _optional_, selects a default routing location for root fields with multiple locations.
 Use this to prioritize sending root fields to their primary data sources (only applies while routing the root operation scope).
-This handler receives a root field name and an array of possible locations, and should return the prioritized location.
+This handler receives an array of possible locations and an info object with field information, and should return the prioritized location.
 The last location is used by default.

 #### Value merger functions